roaked/roaked.github.io/content/docs/2code/3si/_index.md

 Two types of clustering techniques, fuzzy c-means and k-means clustering, were employed.
 Crisp clustering algorithms allocate each data point to a single cluster based on quantified similarity, while fuzzy clustering allows varying degrees of membership to multiple clusters, reflecting diverse similarities.

+{{< hint tip >}}
 Determining the optimal number of clusters was an initial consideration.
 Initially, there was a belief that higher cluster counts might yield better results, supported by a [MATLAB function 'evalclusters'](https://www.mathworks.com/help/stats/evalclusters.html).
-However, a comprehensive study later revealed this wasn't always the case.
+However, a comprehensive study later revealed this wasn't always the case.{{< /hint >}}

 Commencing with K-Means clustering, an algorithm using centroids and distance metrics, data points are associated with the nearest centroid, often calculated using squared Euclidean distances.